bookofproofs/bookofproofs.github.io/_sources/history/15th-century/durer.md

 * Finally Dürer returned home, making visits to Colmar and Strasbourg on the way.
 * It had been a long journey of great importance to Dürer which had taken nearly four years, but after he returned to Nürnberg in 1494 he felt disappointed that he had not visited Italy.
 * Italy was not only a country with new ideas to offer Dürer in art, but it was also leading the world at this time in the revival of mathematics.
-* Before setting out for Italy, however, Dürer married Agnes Frey, the daughter of a learned man Hans Frey who had made quite a lot of money through making jewellery, musical instruments, and mechanical devices.
-* The marriage seems to have been more the idea of the parents of Agnes and Albrecht, and the pair were married on 7 July 1494.
 * It was a marriage which helped raise Dürer's status in Nürnberg, as well as provide him with money which helped him set up his own studio.
 * Before the end of 1494, Dürer was on his travels again, leaving Agnes behind in Nürnberg.
 * In Venice, Dürer, as he had done throughout his journeys, sketched scenes, visited galleries and churches, and met with the local artists.